keitheorem/constraint-optimization-duty-planner/README.md

 # constraint-optimization-duty-planner

-This repository contains a duty planning system that uses a point-based allocation model combined with constraint optimization techniques.
+This repository provides a duty scheduling system built on a point-based framework and developed using the concept of constraint optimization.
 The planner ensures fair distribution of duties among staff while respecting constraints such as availability and workload balance.

 duty_planner.py - python script of the aforementioned.